fetchai/docs-archived/docs/etch-language/variables.md

 ## ShardedState

-Like `State`, a `ShardedState` is also used for reading and writing data to the Fetch.AI ledger.
+Like `State`, a `ShardedState` is also used for reading and writing data to the Fetch.AI Ledger.

 `ShardedState` manipulates `State` types behind the scenes but, for `etch` programmer purposes, a `ShardedState` operates like a Map with key/vlue pairs.